 Step 2: Build a Model

-Here, we’ve created an example where there is a non-linear relationship between the number of salespeople in a company and their profit.
-This is because as more salespeople are added, the less effective they become.
-Image a very niche market that only has a certain number of customers.
+Here, we’ve created an example where there is a non-linear relationship between the number of salespeople in a company and its profit.
+This is because as more salespeople are added, the less effective overall they become.
+Imagine a very niche market that only has a certain number of customers.

 The Excel Solver function is located on the Data Ribbon and the keyboard shortcut on Windows is Alt, A, Y21.
 Once the dialog box appears you will notice several options you can work with.